sunmockyang/zero-point-three/content/sections/08-TunisianSociety.md

 “Most political regimes will favour the majority against the minority, because support for the regime comes from the majority.” – Samy Gerges, Freedom House)

 The Tunisian government’s response
-“Under the law, the majority and minority – they’re the same,” said Zied Hmoudi, Spokesman for Tunisia’s Ministry of Religious Affairs who’s also responsible for the office of minorities.
+“Under the law, the majority and minority – they’re the same,” said Zied Hmoudi, spokesman for Tunisia’s Ministry of Religious Affairs who’s also responsible for the office of minorities.
 Hmoudi described Tunisia as a “nation with a positive mentality towards minorities” while talking about the small, established Jewish community in the island of Djerba in Tunisia.
 “Tunisians always accept minorities,” said Hmoudi.

 But today in 2016, many Tunisian Christians are still facing hardships linked to their religious identities.